jointwt/twt.js/README.md

 # Quick start

-Instantiate new `TwtJS` class with URL of the pod you want work with:
+Instantiate `TwtJS` class with URL of the pod you want to work with:

 ```js
 const twt = new TwtJS({